 The Grantee shall submit to the City written progress reports at the Midpoint of completion and at completion of the project.
 These reports are required in order to receive disbursement of funds.
 Grantees may elect to only receive disbursement of funds at the completion of the project and therefore would only be required to submit the written final progress report.
+Additional report maybe required for Dilapidated Structure or Dangerous Building grant projects.

-The applicant must notify the Director of Planning of the project completion.
-The applicant must submit a final report to the Director of Planning within 45 days of the project completion.
+The applicant must notify the P.A.C.E.
+Grant Program Staff of the project completion.
+The applicant must submit a final report to the P.A.C.E.
+Grant Program Staff within 45 days of the project completion.
 The final report must include the following: